 - Clif Bars – Take a look at the image on the packaging.
 That's a mountain climber.
 These high calorie bars were developed for athletes, not to be consumed by individuals sitting at a desk.
 With all the sugar and other carbs, sedentary people might experience rebound hypoglycemia and sleepiness.

 - Quest protein cookies - Each cookie contains 250 calories.
 Its also high in protein (15g) and fiber (9g).
 Some people love the taste, but I'd rather have real chocolate chip cookies with a glass of milk - for the same calories.

 Not Everyone Eats Bars…or wants them

 Awhile back I was speaking to an international group of corporate VP’s about how to refuel your body for energy.
 Someone asked about packing healthful bars and I offered a list of my favorite bars including Lara, Kashi, and Balance.

 Many of these attendees, though, had this look on their face like, “Huh?” because these very-American bars are often not readily available in their countries.
-And, they just didn’t understand why we eat them.
+And, they just didn’t understand why we eat them instead of "real food."

 If bars are not available, and you prefer not to find rotten fruit squished in the bottom of your briefcase, the easiest foods to carry are dried fruit and nuts.
 Select fruits that are naturally dried without added ingredients (dried banana chips are loaded with added sugar and coconut fat…very high in calories!).
 For nuts, vary it up…almonds, walnuts, peanuts, macadamia, cashew, and pistachios.

-But, nuts aren’t as high in protein as many people think.
+Keep in mind that nuts aren’t as high in protein as many people think.
 For example, a quarter cup of almonds has just 8g protein (and 250 calories).
 For more protein with fewer calories, try jerky.
-Jerky can be purchased in small individual bags.
+Jerky can be purchased in small individual bags, too.